alemidev/upub/README.md

 μpub includes its maintenance tooling and different operation modes, all documented in its extensive command line interface.

 > [!TIP]
-> make sure to use `--help` if you're lost! subcommands have different help screens
+> make sure to use `--help` if you're lost! each subcommands has its own help screen

-all modes share `-c`, `--db` and `--domain` options, which will set respectively config path, database connection string and instance domain url
+all modes share `-c`, `--db` and `--domain` options, which will set respectively config path, database connection string and instance domain url. none of these is necessary: by default a sqlite database `upub.db` will be created in current directory, default config will be used and domain will be a localhost http url

-neither is necessary: by default a sqlite database `upub.db` will be created in current directory, default config will be used and domain will be a localhost http url
+bring up a complete instance with `monolith` mode: `$ upub monolith`: it will:

-there is no default config path: point explicitly with `-c` flag
+ * run migrations

-bring up a complete instance with `monolith` mode: `$ upub monolith`
+ * setup frontend and routes

-to view μpub full default config, use `$ upub config`
+ * spawn a background worker

-most maintenance tasks can be done with `$ upub cli`
+most maintenance tasks can be done with `$ upub cli`: register a test user with `$ upub cli register user password`

 ---